GitauHarrison/notes/linode/deploy_on_linode.md

 ![Somasoma app](/images/linode/somasoma_app.png)

 The application is running on my server at port 5000.
 If I try to access the application without the port number, I mean http://139.162.221.92, I won't get anything.
-This is because port 80 is not open yet on our firewall.
+This is because port 80 is not open yet on my firewall.
 Thankfully, several parts of the application are working.

 So far, everything seems to be working.
 There is one big issue though.
 I am running a development server on a live production server.
 This is okay for testing, but it is not recommended.
 Development servers are inefficient, unstable, and insecure.
 What I would want to do is to switch to Nginx and gunicorn because such applications can handle traffic and are good on performance.